 In order to understand the future infrastructure needs of the Logan community, Council forecasts future housing and employment growth, and compares it with actual "on the ground" development to ensure infrastructure is provided in the right place at the right time.
 This is generally completed every six months, based on key development fronts in the city, looking at both residential and non-residential growth.

-Previous infrastructure charging policy
+Previous infrastructure charging instruments

 - Phone: 07 3412 4247 or